andrewkolos/hybot-discord-elo-bot/README.md

 // At the end of createAndStartBot...

 // As you can see, all HyBot *needs* is the simple config discussed before the data service.
-// The data service is simply used for the ELO-related built-in commands. const bot = new HyBot(config);
+// The data service is simply used for the Elo-related built-in commands. const bot = new HyBot(config);

 // Here, we add all the built-in commands.
 The implementer is free to omit any of these commands